 We also stopped on a whim at this old, volcanic crater – which you could climb and walk around with stunning views.

 We spent that evening chilling at the hostel’s bar.
-They held a poetry night – although it was all in Icelandic and we didn’t understand one word of it!
+They held a poetry night, and although it was all in Icelandic and we didn’t understand one word of it, it was a really nice atmosphere – Icelandic people are really friendly!

 On our fourth and final day we left the city and headed towards the famous Blue Lagoon.
 Before resting in the warm waters, however, we first embarked on a one hour ATV ride across the black volcanic mountains.